-In 2010, voters approved a mill levy and bond issue.
+In November 2010, voters approved a mill levy and bond issue.
 Bond funds are one-time dollars that allow the district to maintain excellent facilities critical to providing a positive learning environment.
 Schools receive mill levy funds each year to support student instruction in several ways.

 The PSD Promises online publication takes you on a deep dive through the bond-funded construction projects, new technology initiatives, and special projects teachers created using grants funded by the 2010 mill levy override.

 Learn more about the 2010 Bond and Mill Levy below.